 In almost every large hospital in this country, there are at least two types of patient beds: regular and intensive care.
 Intensive care beds are designed for the sickest of the sick - patients who require continuous monitoring, specialized respiratory or cardiovascular support, the most knowledgable consultants, the most powerful drugs.
 Intensive care units (ICUs) have long been accepted as a necessary innovation in inpatient care, leading to better outcomes for patients than would have otherwise occurred if they were treated with a hospital's "ordinary" resources.

-In his recent New Yorker article, "The Hot Spotters," Harvard surgeon Atul Gawande reviewed medical outreach programs to the sickest, costliest five percent of outpatients, programs that he termed "intensive outpatient care."
+In his oft-cited New Yorker article, "The Hot Spotters," Harvard surgeon Atul Gawande reviewed medical outreach programs to the sickest, costliest five percent of outpatients, programs that he termed "intensive outpatient care."
 It was the first time I had seen this term, and it got me thinking.
-While hospital ICUs have primarily become the domains of subspecialist critical care physicians (often called "intensivists"), intensive outpatient care's natural leaders are primary care clinicians.
+While hospital ICUs have become the domains of subspecialist critical care physicians (often called "intensivists"), intensive outpatient care's natural leaders are primary care clinicians.
 So when Gawande described family physician Jeffrey Brenner's innovative program to improve care coordination and reduce hospitalizations in Camden, New Jersey, what he was describing was really intensive primary care:

 If he [Dr. Brenner] could find the people whose use of medical care was highest, he figured, he could do something to help them.
 If he helped them, he would also be lowering their health-care costs.
 And, if the stats approach to crime was right, targeting those with the highest health-care costs would help lower the entire city’s health-care costs.
 His calculations revealed that just one per cent of the hundred thousand people who made use of Camden’s medical facilities accounted for thirty per cent of its costs.
 That’s only a thousand people—about half the size of a typical family physician’s panel of patients.